Judging Criteria

 - Jury Validation — Category jury review and confirm the Top 5 and Winner selection

-- Ultimate Picture of the Year — Selected from category winners (process being finalized)
+- Ultimate Picture of the Year — Selected from category winners

 Below is a detailed breakdown of each step in the judging process.
-Our methodology combines multiple evaluation techniques: absolute scoring, pairwise comparisons, and weighted voting.
+Our methodology combines multiple evaluation techniques: absolute scoring, and weighted voting.
 To ensure fair, transparent results.
 Each step is designed to minimize individual bias while rewarding truly exceptional work.

 Step 1: Pre-Judgement